-- Natural latex requires the minimum amount of chemical to create while organic latex does not even use synthetic and artificially-produced fertilizers .
+- Natural latex requires the minimum amount of chemicals during its creation while organic latex does not even require synthetic and artificially-produced fertilizers .

-- The lack of impurities (petrochemicals, fire retardants, fillers, etc.) distinguishes latex mattresses from others on the market.
+- The lack of impurities (petrochemicals, fire retardants, fillers, etc.) sets latex mattresses apart from other mattresses on the market.
 These harsh components can cause headaches, respiratory problems or itchy eyes.

-- Real latex mattresses (be it natural or synthetic) are generally solid and firm, making it resistant to bed bugs and dust mites while being ideal for sleepers with back pain.
+- Latex mattresses are generally solid and firm which makes them resistant to bed bugs and dust mites and ideal for sleepers with back pain.

-Cool – The ability to balance the temperature according to your body’s temperature of latex also sets latex mattresses apart from other types.
-With a latex mattress, you won’t have to experience sleeping too hot or too cold anymore.
+The ability to balance the temperature according to your body’s temperature also sets latex mattresses apart from other types.
+With a latex mattress, you won’t sleep too hot or too cold anymore.

 2.2.
 Common Complaints about Latex Mattresses

-Compression issue – More common with thinner synthetic latex hybrid mattresses such as the Casper and Leesa that can compress under heavy sleeper weight and couples who share the same bed as well.
+Compression issue – More common with thinner synthetic latex hybrid mattresses such as the Casper and Leesa that can compress under heavy sleeper weight and combined weight of couples who share the bed.

 Excessive weight – Natural latex is a lot heavier than synthetic latex due to its natural composition and high density.
-The floppiness in structure of latex makes the heaviness even more noticeable.
+The floppiness in structure of latex makes their heaviness even more noticeable.

 Firmness – Many people feel that Latex mattresses are more on the firm side and it takes some time for the body to adapt to the firmness.
-This can be a pro or a con, depending on the individual.
+This can be a pro or a con, depending on the individual preferences.
 Firmness is determined by the Impression Load Deflection (ILD).
-The higher it is, the firmer the latex.
+The higher it is, the firmer the latex is.

-Expensive – With all the costs to growing rubber trees to manufacturing latex and everything in between, no wonder natural latex is expensive.
-That’s also the reason the reason why so many latex mattress manufacturers take advantage of the term natural/organic to empower their marketing campaign.
+Expensive – With all the costs of growing rubber trees to manufacturing latex and everything in between, no wonder that natural latex is expensive.
+That’s also the reason why so many latex mattress manufacturers take advantage of the term natural/organic to empower their marketing campaign.